Boral Asphalt Alstonville

 Alstonville NSW 2477

-Situated at the edge of the Northern Rivers town of Alstonville, it provides asphalt surfacing products across the North Coast region.
+Situated at the edge of the Northern Rivers town of Alstonville, it provides asphalt surfacing products which are used across the North Coast region.

-Asphalt production makes use of aggregates produced from rock at the Tuckombil Quarry, as well as nearby sources such as the Boral Teven Quarry and Blakebrook Quarry as specifications require.
+Operations at Alstonville Asphalt began in 1978.
+Production makes use of aggregates made from rock at the Tuckombil Quarry, as well as nearby sources such as the Boral Teven Quarry and Blakebrook Quarry as specifications require.